ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 implemented; also higher dimensional data is not supported (i.e. anything with dimensionality higher than four: time, vertical axis, two horizontal axes).

+Input datasets may have different time coordinates.
+The multi-model statistics preprocessor sets a common time coordinate on all datasets.
+As the number of days in a year may vary between calendars, (sub-)daily data are not supported.

 .. code-block:: yaml

     preprocessors: